EoinDavey/Setanta/docs/_english/04-ma-loops.md

 This program writes 10, 9, ....
 1.

-You can put another number in the brackets to change the step.
+You can put another number in the brackets to change the step between numbers.
 For example:

 ```
 le i idir (0, 10, 3)
     scríobh(i)
 ```

-This writes 0, 3, 6, 9
+This writes 0, 3, 6, 9 as the step size is 3.

 ### Nuair-a